GLOBAL DATA PROTECTION ADDENDUM FOR ADVERTISERS

 PROCESSING OF PUBLISHERS’ PERSONAL DATA BY ADVERTISER

-Data exporter(s): As set forth in the Agreement and in Appendix A above.
+Data exporter(s): As outlined in the Agreement and Appendix A above.

-Address: As set forth in the Agreement and in Appendix A above.
+Address: As outlined in the Agreement and Appendix A above.

 Data importer(s): Advertiser’s name and contact details, as stated in the Agreement.

-Activities relevant to the data transferred under these Clauses: ad targeting and delivery of ads to mobile application’s users, optimization, reporting, fraud detection, billing.
+Activities relevant to the data transferred under these Clauses: ad targeting and delivery of ads to mobile application users, optimization, reporting, fraud detection, and billing.

-Categories of personal data transferred: IP Address and Advertising ID.
+Categories of personal data transferred: Advertising ID, and IP Address as well on Offer Wall.

 Sensitive data is NOT transferred.